 After trading ends, GSD conducts an afternoon net exclusively for GCF Repo activity.
 To establish a single net receive or deliver position in each generic CUSIP, the netting process combines each dealer’s new GCF activity eligible for settlement with the dealer’s carry-over activity, including previous term and previously submitted forward-starting activity that has reached its start leg settlement date.

 For each such CUSIP, a dealer member is either a net securities borrower (i.e., money lender) or a net securities lender (i.e., money borrower).
-Bank of New York Mellon and JPMorgan Chase provide the mechanism for allowing a chain of simultaneous collateral and cash movements to occur between GSD and its dealer members.
-All positions are reversed on the morning of the next business day prior to the opening of the securities Fedwire.
-Term repos themselves are collateralized by cash intra-day or by a hold on dealers’ net free equity (NFE) at the clearing banks.
+The Bank of New York Mellon and JPMorgan Chase provide the mechanism for allowing a chain of simultaneous collateral and cash movements to occur between GSD and its dealer members.
+The collateral is returned the following afternoon after the Fedwire has closed for settlement.

 Collateral currently accepted for GCF Repos include:

-If you would like further information regarding GCF Repo processing, please contact your DTCC relationship manager via the Relationship Services Group Hotline at (800) 422 0582, or by email at firstname.lastname@example.org.
+If you would like further information regarding GCF Repo processing, please contact Client Support at 1-212-855-7600, or by email at email@example.com.